bmillare/dj3/README.md

 see `examples/helloworld.clj`.
 Add the special header at the top of a `clj` file that you want to execute, `chmod +x foo.clj` and then `./foo.clj`.
 The `clj` file should be executed from Clojure.

+see `examples/startcidernrepl.clj` on instructions for starting a cider nrepl server just by executing that `clj` file.
+You'll likely be surprised how little code is involved.

 # limitations

 Currently this only works on \*nix computers like OS X and Linux, not Windows.
 I'm not aware of a header that would be simultaneously compatible with both bash and batch scripts.
 Versions of Windows that have Windows Subsystem Linux should work because they can interpret bash.